corda/corda-docs-portal/content/en/platform/corda/5.0/application-networks/creating/mgm/virtual-node.md

 $VIRTUAL_NODE_RESPONSE_STATUS = Invoke-RestMethod -SkipCertificateCheck  -Headers @{Authorization=("Basic {0}" -f $AUTH_INFO)} -Uri "$REST_API_URL/virtualnode/status/$($VIRTUAL_NODE_RESPONSE.requestId)" -Method Get
 ```

-This request returns a JSON object with `status` set to `SUCCEEDED` once the operation is complete.
+Once the operation is complete, this request returns a JSON object with `status` set to `SUCCEEDED`.
 You may have to call the `/virtualnode/status` endpoint multiple times until you receive the `SUCCEEDED` status.
 Once complete, to save the ID of the virtual node for future use, run the following command:

 ```shell
 $HOLDING_ID = $VIRTUAL_NODE_RESPONSE_STATUS.resourceId